Can ginger help your joint pain?

 The impact on bone growth and inflammation

-University researchers in China publishing in the Brazilian journal of medical and biological research found 6-gingerol (the chemical component of fresh ginger) stimulated osteoblast differentiation (bone turnover that creates new bone) in normal physiological and inflammatory settings, and therefore, 6-gingerol represents a promising agent for treating osteoporosis or bone inflammation.
-(4)
+University researchers published in the Brazilian Journal of Medical and Biological Research found 6-gingerol (the chemical component of fresh ginger) stimulated osteoblast differentiation (bone turnover that creates new bone) in normal physiological and inflammatory settings, and therefore, 6-gingerol represents a promising agent for treating osteoporosis or bone inflammation.
+(11)

 Ginger protects cartilage

 University researchers in Thailand writing in the journal Planta Medica, (13) made these observations in their February 2017 study: